the-netizen/RafiApp/README.md

 ## Features

-- Indoor challenge prompts to practice techniques
+- Indoor prompts to practice speaking using research techniques.
-- Outdoor challenge prompts to practice speaking fluency in real-world situations.
+- Outdoor prompts to practice speaking fluency in real-world situations.
-- Voice-Journaling to
+- Voice-Journaling to reocord your daily progress and evaluate your speech using a symbol rating system.
+- A journal history page to look back on your speaking progress.

 ### Requirements